The taxation of pension income: Foreign pensions

 From 6 April 2011, Section 574 ITEPA 2003 also extends the charge under Section 573 to:

-- an annuity under, or purchased with sums or assets held for the purposes of, or representing acquired rights under, a relevant non-UK scheme (see RPSM13102130 for more detail) or an overseas pension scheme (see RPSM14101030 for more detail)
+- an annuity under, or purchased with sums or assets held for the purposes of, or representing acquired rights under, a relevant non-UK scheme or an overseas pension scheme

-- an amount paid under a relevant non-UK scheme or an overseas pension scheme which, if the scheme were a registered pension scheme, would be income withdrawal (see RPSM09102010 onwards for more detail) or dependants’ income withdrawal (see RPSM10104400 onwards for more detail) within the meaning of paragraphs 7 and 21 of Schedule 28 to FA 2004.
+- an amount paid under a relevant non-UK scheme or an overseas pension scheme which, if the scheme were a registered pension scheme, would be income withdrawal or dependants’, nominee’s or successor’s income withdrawal.
+Each type of income withdrawal has the meaning within paragraphs 7, 21, 27D and 27J of Schedule 28 to FA 2004.
+See from PTM062000 for drawdown pension rules and PTM072000 for death benefit drawdown rules.

 The term “overseas pension scheme” has the same meaning as in section 150(7) FA 2004.